Robert Earl Price

-Robert Earl Price (born 1942) is an American playwright and poet.
-He is a recipient of the American Film Institute's William Wyler award for screenwriting and is the author of four books of poetry and has had eleven plays produced in American regional theaters and abroad in Berlin and Johannesburg.
-He is artist-in-residence in the Drama Department at Washington College in Chestertown, Maryland, where he also serves as artistic director of the Charles Sumner G.A.R.
+Robert Earl Price (1942 – April 16, 2025) was an American playwright and poet.
+He was a recipient of the American Film Institute's William Wyler award for screenwriting and was the author of four books of poetry and had eleven plays produced in American regional theaters and abroad in Berlin and Johannesburg.
+He was artist-in-residence in the Drama Department at Washington College in Chestertown, Maryland, where he also served as artistic director of the Charles Sumner G.A.R.
 Post #25, a historic hall built in 1908 to honor African-American veterans of the Civil War.

 Early life

-Robert Earl Price was born in Atlanta, Georgia.
-He has a B.A. from Clark College in Atlanta and graduated from the American Film Institute's Film Conservatory in Los Angeles in 1977.
+Robert Earl Price was born in Virginia and grew up in Atlanta, Georgia.
+He studied at Clark College in Atlanta and graduated from the American Film Institute's Film Conservatory in Los Angeles in 1977.

 Early career

 Price spent fifteen years in Los Angeles working in the Black film movement and collaborated with artists associated with the L.A.
 Rebellion, including Julie Dash, Halie Gerima and Charles Burnett.
 Price received an NAACP Image Award for service with the Black Anti-Defamation Coalition formed with Pearl Sharp in 1980.
 During this period, Price worked as a screenwriter, for television and film.
 This includes sole credit on an episode of Palmerstown USA (1980), a CBS series by Alex Haley and Norman Lear, as well as work on The Lazarus Syndrome (1978) and Freedom Road (1979).